Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Titanosaurus is a secondary villain next to a redesigned Mechagodzilla.
 He is controlled by aliens and a mad scientist who wants revenge on humankind.

-Titanosaurus can use his tail as a fan, create whirlpools, and holds his own with Godzilla in hand-to-hand combat.
+Titanosaurus can use his tail like a fan, create whirlpools, and holds his own with Godzilla in hand-to-hand combat.

 He appeared in 1975’s Terror of Mechagodzilla and Godzilla: Final Wars (2004).